Planning exam study

 - Past exams

-- Stream information and discussions for the paper
+- Stream information and discussions for the course

 See gathering and sorting information for more.

-Use past exams and information from the paper's Administration Guide and Stream to determine:
+Use past exams and information from the course's Administration Guide and Stream to determine:

-Check the paper's Stream site for any hints or tips.
+Check the course's Stream site for any hints or tips.